Staking

 Transaction validation

-Stakers help with the validation and processing of transactions, similar to miners in the Proof-of-Work (PoW) model.
+Stakers help validate and process transactions, much like miners in the Proof-of-Work (PoW) model.

 Inflation protection

-Regular rewards motivate users to continue participating in the network and not to sell their coins.
+Regular rewards motivate users to continue participating in the network and not sell their coins.

 Cold Staking